maxozo/Flanders/README.md

 - Munged and index (and lifted) GWAS summary statistics
 - Significant loci table
 - Fine-mapping output per locus in multiple .rds files (lABFs, conditional beta and se, qc metrics and metadata for each cs)
-- Fine-mapping output in a single AnnData file (lABFs, conditional beta and se, qc metrics and metadata for each cs)
+- Fine-mapping output in a single [csAnnData](https://github.com/Biostatistics-Unit-HT/Flanders/wiki/csAnnData-specifications) file (lABFs, conditional beta and se, qc metrics and metadata for each cs)
 - Tables collecting pairwise colocalisation test results
 </br>